The Virtual Currency Regulation Review: United Arab Emirates

 i Onshore UAE

-In the onshore UAE, the UAE Central Bank and the SCA share responsibility for the regulatory oversight of the UAE's financial and capital markets.
+In onshore UAE, the UAE Central Bank and the SCA share responsibility for the regulatory oversight of the UAE's financial and capital markets.
 This includes the non-financial free zones, such as the Dubai Multi Commodities Centre (DMCC) and the Dubai Silicon Oasis (DSO).

-The core laws regulating licensable businesses in the DIFC and administered by the DFSA are:
+Currently, the core laws regulating licensable businesses in the DIFC and administered by the DFSA are:

 - the Regulatory Law 2004;